 - He laughs and says, “yes, it’s exactly like that.
 I’ve made plenty of songs on shrooms with my friends and we’ve turned it into something extremely–” (I interrupt quickly asking if there’s anything I’ve heard yet or if he plans on releasing any new songs soon.)

 - “–Well they’re boiling right now, but it doesn’t matter what time.
-They’re a lot of songs sitting around.”
+There are a lot of songs sitting around.”

 Changing up the norm, Choi decides it’s his turn to ask me some questions: